 A core leadership team based in trust.
 Our core leadership team lives in trust of one another (and is rooted in some of the values expressed above: relationship first, vulnerability, that working together is far better than working alone in silos) enables openness, feedback, and critique without a fear of being personally wounded.
 We see complementarity in giftedness and share a sense of fun amidst our challenges.

 Accountability to others.
 In all ways we wish to be authentic, transparent, and accountable to the Lilly Endowment and the staff of the National Initiative Coordination Program, our National Initiative fellow-grantees, our fellow ELCA grantees, our new partners in the Grand Canyon Synod, our Synod Council and Executive Committee, the staff of the office of the bishop of the Rocky Mountain Synod, and especially to the people of the Rocky Mountain Synod and the people our programs serve.

-The Adaptive Leadership model.
-From the perspective of the Adaptive Leadership model, we recognize that economic challenges don’t have an easy, quick fix.
-Author Ted Bolsinger analogizes the experience of the Lewis and Clark Expedition, in which the explorers, equipped with canoes for the expected waterways leading to the Pacific Ocean, discovered themselves in the Rocky Mountains, ill-equipped for this phase of their journey.* Likewise, we recognize that the church now lives in a cultural context for which old tools, old ways, and old outlooks do not help.
+Author Ted Bolsinger tells of the experience of the Lewis and Clark Expedition, in which the explorers, equipped with canoes for the expected waterways leading to the Pacific Ocean, discovered themselves in the Rocky Mountains, ill-equipped for this phase of their journey.
+In realizing their mission had changed and trading their canoes for horses, Lewis and Clark were adaptive leaders.
+Likewise, we recognize that the church now lives in a cultural context for which old tools, old ways, and old outlooks may not help.
 We seek to adapt and develop new tools, new ways, and new outlooks inspired by the Holy Spirit for this new day in the life of the church.